igorwaw/web-selfhosting/content/pages/syncthing.md

 I could run syncthing in a Docker container, but I don't see much value in it.
 It's just one package, data is all contained in one place and an up to date package is widely available for Linux distros.

+On Windows I installed SyncTrayzor package, which includes SyncThing and a system tray widget.
 Finally, on Adroid it's just installing the package from either Play Store or F-Droid.

 ## Configuration